Sobański Palace

-The Sobański Palace is a Renaissance Revival palace in Guzów, Żyrardów County, Mazovian Voivodeship, Poland.
+The Sobański Palace (Polish: Pałac Sobańskich w Guzowie) is a Renaissance Revival palace built in 1880 and located in Guzów, Żyrardów County, Mazovian Voivodeship, Poland.
+The palace served as a residence of such prominent Polish noble families as Potoccy, Ogińscy, and Sobańscy.

 History

 18th century

 The ducal domain of Guzów goes back to the Late Middle Ages and its owner, Siemowit IV, Duke of Masovia.
 In the second half of the 18th-century, a fortuitous marriage to Paula, née Szembek, widow of Jan Prosper Potocki, enabled nobleman Andrzej Ogiński to receive the estate in her dowry.
 They were the parents of a daughter and of noted composer Michał Kleofas Ogiński.
+The palace is the birthplace of the composer.
 Andrzej Ogiński built a brick manorial complex in Late baroque style on the Guzów site.

 After the third partition of Poland it became the property of the Prussian state, but handed to minister, baron Karl Georg von Hoym for his services.
-He in turn decided to sell it back to its erstwhile owner, the widow Ogińska, when her first-born son, Feliks Lubienski stepped in with the offer of his two estates in exchange for Guzów.
+He in turn decided to sell it back to its erstwhile owner, the widow Ogińska, when her first-born son, Feliks Łubieński stepped in with the offer of his two estates in exchange for Guzów.
 It was accepted.
 He and his immediate family owned the estate till the 1840s.
 In 1842 Henryk Lubienski got into severe financial difficulties that resulted in the estate being auctioned off in 1856 to recover debts.

 19th century

 It was rescued by a grandson of Feliks Łubieński, Feliks Sobański from Podolia, who bought the estate for a considerable sum, wiping out the debts.
 In the last quarter of the nineteenth century, Sobański commissioned architect Władysław Hirszel to rebuild the manor house as a grand palace, modelling it on French Loire Valley castles.
 A landscaped garden was designed by Walerian Kronenberg and Franciszek Szanior.
+Sobański and his family regularly travelled across Europe visiting such places as Vienna, Karlsbad, Naples, Rome, Paris and Warsaw and transported to the palace furniture, sculptures and paintings, which were used for decorating the palace rooms.
+Among the items bought by Sobański were two fireplaces from the Tuileries Palace, which was destroyed during the Paris Commune in 1871.
+In 1886, Sobański passed the property to his youngest son, Kazimierz.